-Under current English law if you cannot agree as parents where you children will live and when and how they will spend time with each parent you can apply for a Child Arrangements Order.
+Parents who cannot agree about where their children will live and how they will each spend time with their children can apply for a Child Arrangements Order.

 Custody rights and shared custody

-Both parents are important.
-Whilst you may think you should have sole custody of your child it is anticipated that a child will have a relationship and spend time with both parents unless they are at risk of harm.
-If you are worried that your child is at risk of harm you should take action immediately – call us or request a call back.
+Whilst you may think you should have sole custody of your child, it is anticipated that a child will have a relationship and spend time with both parents unless they are at risk of harm.
+If you are worried that your child is at risk of harm, you should take action immediately – call on 0800 321 3832 or request a call back.

-Most parents manage to reach an agreement between themselves and arrange what they call shared custody.
+Most parents manage to reach an agreement between themselves and arrange what they call ‘shared care’.

-Parents who cannot agree about how their child will be cared can apply to the court for a child arrangements order, but they should first attempt mediation where an independent third party will listen to both sides and try to help a couple reach an agreement.
-Often, they will take legal advice alongside the mediation process to provide confidence that the agreement reached is in the child’s best interests.
+Parents who cannot agree about how their child will be cared for can apply to the court for a Child Arrangements Order, but they should first attempt mediation where an independent third party will listen to both sides and try to help a couple reach an agreement.
+Often, both parties will take legal advice alongside the mediation process to provide confidence that the agreement reached is in the child’s best interests.

 Parents who are still unable to agree, whether that is with the help of their solicitor or with a mediator, can ask the courts to decide at a court hearing.
 The resulting Child Arrangements Order will deal with living and contact arrangements with both parents.